. . . As ever, based vaguely on a 'map' of one of my book character's movements, workplaces and habitation.

 The weather had now decided to revert to standard January precipitation so I got on a bus and enjoyed looking out at the blurry traffic lights, headlights, window display lights, bus lights, etc, until I got to Russell square and ran back to the hotel with saturated feet and perused the internet for theatres/cinemas within slopping distance.

-Three hours or so later I emerged from Tottenham Court road Odeon wondering why I had spend 14 quid on seeing LaLa Land - sweet, silly, zilch story, and the dancing . . . well, maybe better to watch a re-run of Mr Kelly splashing about in the studio rain.
+Three hours or so later I emerged from Tottenham Court Road Odeon wondering why I had spend 14 quid on seeing LaLa Land - sugar-sweet, silly, zilch story, and the dancing . . . well, maybe better to watch a re-run of Mr Kelly splashing about in the studio rain.

 Man in bus shelter who had perhaps just heard on his smartphone who had made it to the Whitehouse